tinshn/pdsnd_github/README.md

 * Month
 * Weekday

+According to your filters you get some useful analysis data.
+Just try it out!

 ### Files used
 * bikeshare_2.py

 _Not included in this repo, but for the project:_
 * chicago.csv
 * new york city.csv